rapid7/insightconnect-plugins/CONTRIBUTING.md

 - **Do** include reproduction steps, stack traces, and anything that might help us fix your bug.
 - **Don't** file duplicate reports; search for your bug before filing a new report.

-If you need some more guidance, talk to the main body of open source contributors over at `IntegrationAlliance@rapid7.com`
+If you need additional guidance, reach out to the open source contribution owners at `IntegrationAlliance@rapid7.com`

 Finally, **thank you** for taking the few moments to read this far!
 You're already way ahead of the